Praying Indians of Natick and Ponkapoag: Officers

 Shawn V. Silva, also known as StrongMedicine Bear, served as director from 1996 to 2019.
-Silva is Andews' son.
+Silva is Andrews' son.

 Activities

 Rosita Andrews is a public speaker, who goes by the name Chief Caring Hands.
 She spoke to the Natick School Committee to retire their Native American mascot.
 Andrews also officiated the wedding of her son StrongMedicine Bear and WarriorWoman at the historic Eliot Church in Natick, Massachusetts, in 2015.

 The Boston Equal Rights League invites representatives of the organization its annual Faneuil Hall commemoration of the Boston Massacre.

 The organization hosts an annual powwow at Cochituate State Park.